-When it comes to getting a car on finance, you may be wondering what your chance of approval are.
+When it comes to getting a car on finance, you may be wondering what your chances of approval are.
 For many people, having a bad credit score could be the number one reason why you can be refused car finance.
-When it comes to car finance, your credit score can be important, but it doesn’t have to be the deciding factor.
+If you’re worried about bad credit, you may be looking for car finance with no credit check and even though credit score is important, it doesn’t have to be the deciding factor.
 Many lenders have their own criteria that need to be met before they can offer you finance; some may do this on the basis of affordability or have a required minimum credit score that you need to have before you can get a car loan.
 Our latest blog below has been designed to explore the lowest credit score required for car finance and how to increase your chances of approval.

 Does your credit score affect car finance approval?